blavejr/OrganiseDesktop/README.md

 virtual environment or use a dependency manager like [pipenv](https://github.com/pypa/pipenv) to keep a clear state, separate from your own setup.

 To create a virual environment yourself in pipenv, follow the steps below:
-1. Make a project directory `mkdir project && cd project` where "project" would be the name of the project
+1. Make a project directory `mkdir project && cd project` where "project" would be in the name of the project
 2. Initiate the virtual environment `pipenv --three`
 3. Start the virtual enviroment `pipenv shell`
-If the `pipenv install` does not work, insert the following `pipenv install -r requirements.txt`
+Note: If the `pipenv install` does not work, insert the following `pipenv install -r requirements.txt`
 4. To exit the virtual environment run `exit`

 The `activate.sh` script has been provided to ensure a standard development environment.
 To create the environment if it doesn't already exist, or simply load it otherwise, run `source ./activate.sh`